Dec 17, 2024 | Bar Crawl Berlin

 Consequences and the road to German reunion

-The more general Eastern Bloc fall was anchored on Germany’s reunion.
-But other Eastern European countries started veering toward independence from Soviet influence right away when the Wall fell.
-World affairs shifted and evolved when the Cold War came to an end and the Soviet Union itself split up in 1991.
+The more general Eastern Bloc was brought down by Germany’s reunion.
+However, other countries of Eastern Europe began turning in the direction of liberation from the Soviet influence immediately after the Wall collapse.
+The nature of world affairs changed and developed gradually when the Cold War ended and the Soviet Union disbanded later in 1991.

 Berlin Wall Legacy: Fall’s Effects